BlockstreamResearch/dicemix/doc/protocol.md

 peer and forwarding them to all other peers.
 The broadcast mechanism is also responsible for notifiying the other peers when a peer has failed to send a protocol messages in time.

+The communication between peers and the broadcast mechanism must be authenticated in both directions to prevent a network attacker from interfering with the protocol.

 ## Security Goals
 A P2P mixing protocol provides two security guarantees.